 Oh market men!

-I bought some baklava and sweets from the market to take back as souvenir and was given some extras to munch as we continued our Istanbul tour.
+I bought some baklava and sweets from the market to take back as souvenir.

 The Bosphorus

-You see, up until now, everything was fast paced but getting to the Bosphorus and remembering its importance gave us a lovely moment that we both felt grateful for.
+You see, up until now, everything was fast paced.
+However, getting to the Bosphorus and remembering its importance gave us a lovely moment that we both felt grateful for.

 Besiktas football stadium

 Across from where Abdullah had parked was the Besiktas football stadium.
 If you have been reading my blog, you know that Mr E always visits the well-known football stadium whenever we go to a new city.
-As soon as he saw the sign, his face lit up with excitement lol and I became his photographer, snapping away to get the most perfect shot for him.
+As soon as he saw the sign, his face lit up with excitement.
+I became his photographer, snapping away to get the most perfect shot for him.

-15.30hrs – From Besiktas club, we had seen enough for such a short time and at this point, we were very tired and hungry.
+15.30hrs – From Besiktas club, we had seen enough for such a short time.
+At this point, we were very tired and hungry.
 We got to the airport about 30 mins later, paid and thanked Abdullah then headed in to find food.

-I think it would have been better to go to Istanbul on the 1st leg of our trip and then end the Turkey trip in Cappadocia (not the other way around like we did).
+I think it would have been better to go to Istanbul on the 1st leg of our trip.
+Then end the Turkey trip in Cappadocia (not the other way around like we did).
 I wonder if it ever gets quiet in Istanbul?
-I doubt it!
+I doubt it.

 We ended up paying Abdullah 450 TL for the entire trip.
-He had spent over 5 hours with us and helped us as much as possible from being a tour guide to helping us map out our itinerary.
-I would have paid him more because tbh 450TL is a little over £50! (via my Starling Bank rate lol)
+He had spent over 5 hours with us.
+In that time, he was driver and tour guide, helping us map out our itinerary.
+I would have paid him more because tbh 450TL is a little over £50. (via my Starling Bank rate)

 2 Comments